Documentation Index

 Referencing Data from Another Bridge

-Referencing an existing bridge within a column is a feature specific to a Buyer Bridge.
-The goal of this feature is to enhance your data and knowledge of a list of Buyers.
+Referencing an existing bridge enables you to enhance your data and knowledge of a list of Buyers.
 Using this cross bridge reference allows you to identify where and when a particular Buyer has appeared in other Bridges.
-One prominent use case is in account scoring when you might want:- Do any of these buyers have RFPs matching specific search criteria currently posted that have not yet expired?
+You can cross-reference any bridges except for buyer bridges.
+One prominent use case for referencing data in another bridge is in account scoring when you might want to know:- Do any of these buyers have RFPs matching specific search criteria currently posted that have not yet expired?

 - Reference an RFP Bridge